acmpesuecc/Simple-GuI-based-banking-system/GUI Test/README.md

 3. Run the command ```gcc `pkg-config --cflags gtk+-3.0` filename.c -o filename `pkg-config --libs gtk+-3.0` ``` .
 Do not forget to change filename with your filename.

 An executable will be made if no errors occur.

+## Building in VS code
+Check the VS Code config folder.